Bashir-Warsame/ECS-Project-/README.md

 - FastAPI application is packaged using Docker
 - Deployed to AWS ECS Fargate as a stateless containerised service behind an ALB

-##  Multi-Stage Docker Builds
+##  Docker Builds
-- Uses multi-stage Docker builds to reduce image size
+- Uses a lightweight 'pyhton:3.11-slim' base image to keep container small and efficient
-- Improves security by removing unnecessary build dependencies from the final image
+- Installs only the required application dependencies using requirements.text -runs the app as a non-root user to improves security and reduce privilege risks

 ##  Secure HTTPS Access
 - TLS certificates are managed using AWS Certificate Manager (ACM)